Business Process Modelling

 The increasing transparency and accountability of all organisations, including public service and government, together with the modern complexity, penetration and importance of ICT (information and communications technology), for even very small organisations nowadays, has tended to heighten demand for process improvement everywhere.
 This means that Business Process Modelling is arguably more widely relevant than say Time and Motion Study or Total Quality Management (to name two earlier 'efficiency methodologies') were in times gone by.

 Put simply Business Process Modelling aims to improve business performance by optimising the efficiency of connecting activities in the provision of a product or service.

 Business Process Modelling techniques are concerned with 'mapping' and 'workflow' to enable understanding, analysis and positive change.
 Diagrams - essentially 'flow diagrams' - are a central feature of the methodology.

-The diagrammatical representation of Business Process Modelling is commonly called 'notation'.
+The diagrammatic representation of Business Process Modelling is commonly called 'notation'.
 Many and various proprietary software (off-the-shelf computer programs) exist to enable this, but the basic principles of Business Process Modelling can also be applied using a pen and a table-napkin or a flip-chart or a bunch of sticky notes, and in some cases these are still effective aids for creating and communicating fundamental ideas.
 Computers sometimes get in the way, over-complicate simple things, and exclude groups.
 So choose your devices wisely.
 Business Process Modelling generally needs support from people to work in practice.